MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitforsingleobject.md

 The *Alertable* parameter determines when the thread can be alerted and its wait state consequently aborted.
 For additional information, see <a href="/windows-hardware/drivers/kernel/waits-and-apcs">Waits and APCs</a>.

 A special consideration applies when the *Object* parameter passed to **KeWaitForSingleObject** is a mutex.
 If the dispatcher object waited on is a mutex, APC delivery is the same as for all other dispatcher objects <u>during the wait</u>.
 However, after **KeWaitForSingleObject** returns with STATUS_SUCCESS and the thread actually holds the mutex, only special kernel-mode APCs are delivered.
 Delivery of all other APCs, both kernel-mode and user-mode, is disabled.
 This restriction on the delivery of APCs persists until the mutex is released.

+The dispatcher object pointed to by the *Object* parameter must reside in nonpaged system memory.

 If the *WaitMode* parameter is **UserMode**, the kernel stack can be swapped out during the wait.
 Consequently, a caller must <u>never</u> attempt to pass parameters on the stack when calling **KeWaitForSingleObject** using the **UserMode** argument.
 If you allocate the event on the stack, you must set the *WaitMode* parameter to **KernelMode**.